 Moneyline betting is a bet based on a given price rather than a point spread.
 The team wagered on just has to win the game for the bet to win.
 On an over/under (total) wager, the total runs of the game by both teams combined, extra innings included, must fall over or under the side selected.

-Moneylines are typically offered on all MLB and College World Series games.
+Moneylines are typically offered on all MLB and international baseball games.
 Baseball wagers are usually accepted in the following manner:

 » Action - team against team, regardless of the starting pitcher.